Products & ServicesSee also:

 Knight Optical (USA) LLC

 additional colour correction by minimising chromatic aberration.
-AR coatings for NIR transmission between 450-900nm. .
+AR coatings for NIR transmission between 450-900nm.
 Knight Optical offer a range of stock and bespoke cylindrical lenses to suit a variety of applications.
 Microscopy.
 Imaging.
 Interferometry/spectroscopy.
 Life sciences.
 Testing and measurement.
 Optical metrology.
 Laser scanning.
 Laser diode.
 Acousto optic.
 Optical processor applications.
-Contact our multilingual technical sales team and discover how Knight Optical &rsquo... (read more)
+Contact our multilingual technical sales team and discover how Knight Optical 's high quality optical... (read more)

 Browse Cylindrical Lenses Datasheets for Knight Optical (USA) LLC